mongodb/docs/source/includes/api/tables/progress-response.rst

    * - ``collectionCopy``
        ``.estimatedTotalBytes``
      - integer
-     - Estimated total number of bytes to be copied.
+     - Estimated total number of bytes to be copied globally by all ``mongosync`` instances.

    * - ``collectionCopy``
        ``.estimatedCopiedBytes``
      - integer
-     - Estimated number of bytes which have been copied to the destination cluster.
+     - Estimated number of bytes which have been copied to the destination cluster by this ``mongosync`` instance.

+       To calculate the total estimated progress as a percentage, add the value of the ``estimatedCopiedBytes`` field for each ``mongosync`` instance and divide the result by the value of the ``estimatedTotalBytes`` field .
+Then, multiply the result by 100.

    * - ``directionMapping``
      - object